JetBrains/teamcity-documentation/topics/duplicates-finder-java.md

 [//]: # (title: Duplicates Finder (Java))
-[//]: # (auxiliary-id: Duplicates Finder (Java))
+[//]: # (auxiliary-id: viewpage.actionpageId113084078)

-The __Duplicates Finder (Java)__ Build Runner is intended for catching similar code fragments and providing a report on discovered repetitive blocks of Java code.
+The __Duplicates Finder (Java)__ build runner is intended for catching similar code fragments and providing a report on discovered repetitive blocks of Java code.
 This runner is based on IntelliJ IDEA capabilities, so an IntelliJ IDEA project file (.ipr) or directory (`.idea`) is required to configure the runner. __Since TeamCity 2017.1__, in addition to the bundled version, it is possible to install another version of JetBrains IntelliJ Inspections and Duplicates Engine and/or change the defaults using the __[Administration | Tools](installing-agent-tools.md)__ page.

 The __Duplicates Finder (Java)__ can also find Java duplicates in projects built by Maven2 or above.